PatriotOrg/HighHopes/README.md

 *HighHopesWorkerService* starts automatically at Windows startup.
 This background worker is responsible to:

-- get the remote XML configurator (immediately at start and every 6 hours)
+- get the remote XML configurator and templates (immediately at start and every 6 hours)
 - parse the configurator and, if needed, create a cleaner and C# syntax compatible configurator
 - create the list of popups to be shown, ordered by the time to show (ascending)
 - at the right moment, create an XML with the properties of the popup to be shown and run *HighHopes* GUI handler which will show that popup.